D'Anton Lynn: USC Trojans

 On December 1, 2023, USC hired Lynn as their defensive coordinator after having fired their previous coordinator, Alex Grinch, midseason on November 5.
 Lynn left UCLA before they were invited to the LA Bowl.

+Penn State Nittany Lions

+On December 29, 2025, Lynn was hired as the defensive coordinator at Penn State University.

 Personal life

 Lynn is the son of former Los Angeles Chargers head coach, and current Washington Commanders run game coordinator/running backs coach, Anthony Lynn.